 As Deputy Inspector General, Mr. Behm provides advice to the Inspector General and assists in managing day-to-day operations.
 Deputy Inspector General Behm directly oversees the Office of Quality Assurance Reviews and Internal Affairs, and provides direction for the OIG’s oversight of DOT programs.

 As Chief Counsel, Mr. Poirier is the chief legal officer at DOT OIG.
 He supervises the legal staff and coordinates all legal matters for the Office of Inspector General.

 Assistant Inspector General for Strategic Communications and Programs

 As Assistant Inspector General for Strategic Communications and Programs, Andrea Nossaman oversees a variety of activities that provide strategic value, critical advice, and mission support across DOT OIG.
-The Office of Strategic Communications and Programs encompasses several, frequently interdependent program areas with high external and internal impact, including Budget and Financial Management; Government and Public Affairs; Civility, Diversity, and Inclusion; Communications; Organizational Development; and Administrative Professional and Executive Assistant Services.
+This office encompasses several high-impact interdependent program areas, including Government and Public Affairs; Budget and Financial Management; Civility, Diversity, and Inclusion; Communications; Organizational Development; and Administrative Professional and Executive Assistant Services.

 Deputy Assistant Inspector General for Government and Public Affairs

 As Deputy Assistant Inspector General for Government and Public Affairs, Nathan Richmond serves as the main point-of-contact for Members and Committees of Congress and as an official spokesperson to the media.
 Additionally, Nathan acts as a primary liaison to the Office of Management and Budget and the Council of the Inspectors General on Integrity and Efficiency (CIGIE) as well as the Government and Public Affairs Offices of the Office of the Secretary of Transportation and each of DOT's modal Operating Administrations.

 Assistant Inspector General for Administration and Management